Skip to main content

 Concluding with a Q&A and reflection segment, encouraging participants to share ideas and ask questions, followed by a summary of key takeaways.

 Supporting apprentices to thrive and not just survive.
-Is AI the secret weapon in your armoury ?
+Is AI the secret weapon in your armoury?

-Generation Healthy Minds
+Generation Healthy Minds and Hewlett Packard

 Apprentices are entering the workplace at a time of unprecedented pressure: fast-paced organisational expectations, new hybrid working norms, and rising concerns around mental health and resilience.
 Leaders responsible for apprenticeship programmes are increasingly seeking innovative, safe, and scalable ways to support wellbeing—without adding to their already stretched resources.

 This masterclass from early career and wellbeing experts Gen Healthy Minds Ltd, partnering with AI and learning expert Erica Farmer, will explore how artificial intelligence can be used ethically and effectively to enhance apprentice wellbeing, strengthen support frameworks, and empower young talent to thrive at work—not just survive it.
+Mike Thompson from Gen Healthy Minds will also be joined by Matt Nichols from Hewlett Packard to share the impact of these approaches from the employer perspective.

 Far from replacing human care, AI presents an opportunity to augment the support leaders can offer, enabling more personalised check-ins, early identification of wellbeing challenges, and tailored coaching to help apprentices navigate workload, confidence, and professional growth.